c10l/blog/blog/09122023-debian-gaming.md

 ## Wrapping up

+At this point, make sure you fully update and reboot your system.

 By following this post, you should end up with a gaming-ready Debian system.

 I have been running this setup for a few months with no major glitches or loss of functionality.